jancpp/Flash-Chat/README.md

 # Flash-Chat (Swift)

- A messaging app made while following a tutorial
+ A messaging app made while following a tutorial.

+ Features: Persisting data using Firebase